toshke/workshop-big-blue-button-aws/Step1.md

 ]
 ```

-Copy this values, as you will need them for next step
+Copy these values, as you will need them for next step.

 #### Delegate hosted zone NS

 As `.programming-tools-meetup.cloud` zone is hosted outside of your account, we have
-developed an API for you to registed your zone within our account.
+developed an API for you to register your subdomain within our account.
 To do so, you'll need
-to construct JSON-structured payload, including both zone name and your NS servers.
-Payload, has
+to construct JSON-structured payload with your zone name and your NS domains.
+The payload has
 2 keys - `zoneName` and `ns`.
 With example given above, payload looks like

 ```json